Moon-Ingenium/Budget-Tracker/README.md

 # Description

 *   Added functionality so that the User will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.

 *   When brought back online , Offline entries should be added to tracker.

+# technologies used
+*   Indexed Db
+*   Mongo
+*   Service worker